greenwichdn/AIGC/data/nlu.md

 - stop, this is not my type
 - oh that is what i want
 - see you my friend
+- I just feel like giving all up
+- No, its getting worse.
+- There is a bird upon the sky
+- I'm not feeling so well
+- I'm not feeling so well
+- It's okay, I want to talk to someone about it
+- Full of stress
+- Not so much

 ## intent:thanks
 - Thanks for your help